microsoft/code-challenges/Labs/Azure Cosmos DB/README.md

 ## Configure the lab

-Open the Microsoft.CodeChallenges.DocumentDB.Lab.sln in /src/Microsoft.CodeChallenges.DocumentDB.Lab and open `web.config`
+Open the Microsoft.CodeChallenges.CosmosDB.Lab.sln in /src/Microsoft.CodeChallenges.CosmosDB.Lab and open `web.config`

 Copy and paste all the DocumentDB:: settings from the Seed Project to this web.config